colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 - ✅ Two monitors recommended (one for terminal, one for browser/Portal)

 **Demo-Specific Setup:**
+- ✅ Run `demo-commands.ps1` to create all infrastructure
-- ✅ AIB template JSON file created and ready (see Slide 3.3, Part 1)
+- ✅ AIB template JSON file created and ready (see Part 1)
 - ✅ Pre-staged AIB build running or recently completed
 - ✅ At least one image version published in ACG
 - ✅ Test VM deployed from gallery image (pre-built, running)